kallookoo/lamp/README.md

 # TODO

-* Add option to enable or disable the [h5bp](https://github.com/h5bp/server-configs-apache) configurations when install Apache.
 * Change the implementation of [h5bp](https://github.com/h5bp/server-configs-apache) configurations for better maintenance.
 * In Apache split the custom configurations inside the apache2.conf for better maintenance.